HassanBinWaqar/hassan-bin-waqar-portfolio/README.md

   - Skills cleaned (removed unwanted items) and mapped icons including a new `software-architecture` icon
   - Resume placed at `public/resume.pdf` and configured for download
   - Favicons generated from `public/profile.jpeg` and wired into metadata
+  - Animated AI Chatbot powered by Gemini; floating assistant widget available on all pages

 ---